 Non-Contiguous

-Dorling (2011) puts forward a simple question: >If, for instance, it is desirable that areas on a map have boundaries which are as simple as possible, why not draw the areas as simple shapes in the first place?
+Dorling (2011) puts forward a simple question: If, for instance, it is desirable that areas on a map have boundaries which are as simple as possible, why not draw the areas as simple shapes in the first place?

 He answers this with his implementation of maps created with ‘the simplest of all shapes’.
 While contiguous cartograms may be a ‘more sophisticated’ method, they produce ‘very complex shapes’.
 Circular cartograms use the same shape for every region represented, and size them according to the population, or statistic represented.
 To produce a compelling map, a gravity model is applied to avoid overlaps, and keep spatial relationships with neighbouring areas over many iterations.
 This implementation can work for up to ‘one hundred thousand’ areas.

-Keim et al. (2002) also present the problem of maintaining shape presevation in non-contiguous cartograms.
+Keim et al. (2002) also present the problem of maintaining shape preservation in non-contiguous cartograms.

 Dorling (2011) suggests ‘population distribution is often extremely uneven in former British colonies’.